Police Scotland appoints first female chief

 Police Scotland has announced the appointment of its first female chief constable.

-Jo Farrell, the current chief constable of Durham Police, will replace Sir Iain Livingstone, who is retiring in August.
+Jo Farrell, the current chief constable of Durham Constabulary, will replace Sir Iain Livingstone, who is retiring in August.

+Last month Sir Iain admitted the force was institutionally racist and discriminatory.

+It came after a review uncovered first-hand accounts of racism, sexism and homophobia by serving officers.

+She became the English force's first female chief constable in 2019, having previously been assistant chief constable at Northumbria Police.

-Ms Farrell was appointed by the Scottish Police Authority.
+She was appointed to her new role by the Scottish Police Authority.

 Justice Secretary Angela Constance, who approved the appointment, said Ms Farrell "has shown she has the skills needed to lead the service".

-Ms Farrell became the first female chief constable of Durham Police in 2019.
-She was previously assistant chief constable at Northumbria Police.

-She will have responsibility for 23,000 officers and staff in what is the UK's second largest police force.
+Ms Farrell will now have responsibility for 23,000 officers and staff in what is the UK's second largest police force.

+Born in the Wirral, Merseyside, she joined the police in 1991 as a constable in Cambridge, spending five years in the city before promotion.

+She joined Northumbria Police in 2002, initially as a Chief Inspector, before being promoted to assistant chief constable.

 Sir Iain is to step down this summer after five years in the role.